mattbillenstein/salty/README.txt

 apply to a host).
 The templating language is also Python (via Mako); so this is probably the most complete Python all-in deployment system you can use.
 There is very little to learn other than Python itself.

+And, it can be deployed as a single binary packaged using PyInstaller - see releases for those packages.

 You interact with the system via the CLI by instantiating a client to send a request to the server, typically via a shell script: